-Our share price may be volatile, and you may be unable to sell your shares at or above the offering price, if at all.
+Our share price may be volatile.
 Market volatility may affect the value of an investment in our common stock and could subject us to litigation.

 Technology stocks have historically experienced high levels of volatility.
+There has been and could continue to be significant volatility in the market price and trading volume of equity securities.
+For example, our closing stock price ranged from \$5.23 to \$10.00 per share from June 12, 2019 to December 6, 2019.
 The market price of our common stock could be subject to wide fluctuations in response to many risk factors listed in this section, and others beyond our control, including:

-- actual or anticipated fluctuations in our financial condition and operating results; - the financial projections we may provide to the public, and any changes in projected operational and financial results; - addition or loss of significant customers; - changes in laws or regulations applicable to our products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements of technological innovations or new offerings by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital-raising activities or commitments; - additions or departures of key personnel; - changes in our financial guidance or securities analysts' estimates of our financial performance; - · discussion of us or our stock price by the financial press and in online investor communities; - reaction to our press releases and filings with the SEC; - changes in accounting principles; - lawsuits threatened or filed against us; - · fluctuations in operating performance and the valuation of companies perceived by investors to be comparable to us; - sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - · changes in laws or regulations applicable to our business; - changes in our capital structure, such as future issuances of debt or equity securities; - short sales, hedging and other derivative transactions involving our capital stock; - the expiration of any contractual lock-up periods; - · other events or factors, including those resulting from war, incidents of terrorism or responses to these events; and - general economic and market conditions.
+- actual or anticipated fluctuations in our financial condition and operating results; - the financial projections we may provide to the public, and any changes in projected operational and financial results; - addition or loss of significant customers; - changes in laws or regulations applicable to our products; - actual or anticipated changes in our growth rate relative to our competitors; - announcements of technological innovations or new offerings by us or our competitors; - announcements by us or our competitors of significant acquisitions, strategic partnerships, joint ventures or capital-raising activities or commitments; - · additions or departures of key personnel; - changes in our financial guidance or securities analysts' estimates of our financial performance; - discussion of us or our stock price by the financial press and in online investor communities; - reaction to our press releases and filings with the SEC; - · changes in accounting principles; - · lawsuits threatened or filed against us; - fluctuations in operating performance and the valuation of companies perceived by investors to be comparable to us; - sales of our common stock by us or our stockholders; - share price and volume fluctuations attributable to inconsistent trading volume levels of our shares; - price and volume fluctuations in the overall stock market, including as a result of trends in the economy as a whole; - changes in laws or regulations applicable to our business; - changes in our capital structure, such as future issuances of debt or equity securities; - short sales, hedging and other derivative transactions involving our capital stock; - the expiration of contractual lock-up periods; - other events or factors, including those resulting from war, incidents of terrorism or responses to these events; and - general economic and market conditions.

 Furthermore, in recent years, the stock markets have experienced extreme price and volume fluctuations that have affected and continue to affect the market prices of equity securities of many companies, and technology companies in particular.
 These fluctuations often have been unrelated or disproportionate to the operating performance of those companies.
 These broad market and industry fluctuations, as well as general economic, political and market conditions such as recessions, interest rate changes or international currency fluctuations, may negatively impact the market price of our common stock.
-If the market price of our common stock after this offering does not exceed the initial public offering price, you may not realize any return on your investment in us and may lose some or all of your investment.
 In the past, companies that have experienced volatility in the market price of their stock have been subject to securities class action litigation.
 We may be the target of this type of litigation in the future.
 Securities litigation against us could result in substantial costs and divert our management's attention from other business concerns, which could also harm our business.

-An active trading market for our common stock may not develop, and you may not be able to resell your common stock at or above the initial public offering price.
+An active trading market for our common stock may not be sustained, and you may not be able to resell your common stock at a desired market price.